yashsrivastavaaa/SafeVault/README.md

 # SafeVault

 <h2><b>Project Overview  </b></h2>
-SafeVault is a password management software using MySQL for secure storage of online credentials, combined with an intuitive, customizable GUI built using Python’s CustomTkinter, provides enhanced security and user control.
+SafeVault is a password management software using MySQL for secure storage of online credentials, combined with an intuitive, customizable GUI built using Python’s CustomTkinter, which provides enhanced security and user control.
 This approach ensures data remains protected locally while offering a modern, user-friendly interface for seamless password management.

-Storing credentials locally on a user's own system, rather than on external cloud servers, significantly reduces the risk of breaches associated with online password managers.
-With this offline solution, the password database is stored in a MySQL database on the user's device, keeping sensitive information protected from online hacking attempts or server-side vulnerabilities.
+Storing credentials locally on a user's system, rather than on external cloud servers, significantly reduces the risk of breaches associated with online password managers.
+With this offline solution, the password database is stored in a MySQL database on the user's device, protecting sensitive information from online hacking attempts or server-side vulnerabilities.

 Since the data is not stored on a remote server, there's no need to worry about data being compromised through cloud service provider breaches or third-party access.
-Users can manage their credentials in a way that aligns with their own security practices, such as frequent encryption and backups of the local database.
+Users can manage their credentials in a way that aligns with their own security practices, such as frequent encryption and local database backups.

-<h2><b>Features </b></h2>
+## Features
-	Encrypted Storage of Master Password<br>
+* Encrypted Storage of Master Password
-	Theme based User Interface (Light/Dark)<br>
+* Theme based User Interface (Light/Dark)
-	Password Strength Checker<br>
+* Password Strength Checker
-	Forgot Password for Master Password<br>
+* Forgot Password for Master Password
-	Encrypted Storage of users password<br>
+* Encrypted Storage of user password
-	Local Storage (MySQL)<br>
+* Local Storage (MySQL)
-	No Subscription Fees<br>
+* No Subscription Fees
-	Export Password<br>
+* Export Password
-	Only Saves Strong Passwords<br>
+* Only Saves Strong Passwords
-	User Friendly Interface<br>
+* User Friendly Interface
-	View and Hide Passwords<br>
+* View and Hide Passwords

-<h2><b>GUI Framework </b></h2>
+## GUI Framework
-	customtkinter<br>
+* customtkinter
-	tkinter
+* tkinter

-<h2><b>Modules / Libraries Used </b><br></h2>
+## Modules / Libraries Used
-	CustomTkinter<br>
-	Tkinter<br>
-	PIL<br>
-	Time<br>
-	PyMySQL<br>
-	Pandas<br>
-	Random<br>
-	Array<br>
+* CustomTkinter
+* Tkinter
+* PIL
+* Time
+* PyMySQL
+* Pandas
+* Random

 ## Commands to install libraries